mathewlowry/myhub-gpt/permanent versions/atproto/how could a large organisation best use bluesky.md

 This is one of this wiki's pages managed with the **permanent versions pattern** described in  [Two wiki authors and a blogger walk into a bar…](https://mathewlowry.medium.com/two-wiki-authors-and-a-blogger-walk-into-a-bar-7106c8376c6e)

 - changes in this version:
-	- v2 idea was accepted and the workshop held, mentioned here: https://myhub.ai/items/feel-the-atmosphere-its-1995-all-over-again
+	- v2 idea was accepted and the workshop held ([see newsletter](https://myhub.ai/items/feel-the-atmosphere-its-1995-all-over-again))
-	- added slides to underpin followup
+	- developed text and added slides
 - version control
     - this is version: 3
     - this is the current version: [[how could a large organisation best use bluesky]]